 This Charges Scheme provides for charges in respect of the services performed, facilities provided and rights made available by us, in exercise of our water supply functions under Section 37 of the WIA 1991 other than the supply of water in bulk.
 The application, assessment and recovery of charges under this Scheme are subject to the provisions of relevant Acts of Parliament, regulations and directions made thereunder.
-Attention is drawn to various Codes of Practice under which we operate, especially:
+Attention is drawn to various Codes of Practice under which we operate, especially Code of Practice for Leakage (Household Customers)